-Residential Schools and Caregiver workshop, Blanket exercise workshop, Lift Inservice, Documentation Inservice, HIPMA Inservice, Dementia Toolkit, Foot Care workshop, etc.
+Residential Schools and Caregiver workshop, Blanket exercise workshop, Lift Inservice, Documentation Inservice, HIPMA Inservice, Dementia Toolkit, Foot Care workshop. etc. HCA students are expected to treat each other with respect and abide by the Yukon University Code of Conduct while they are learning in class, lab and at practicum.